justwriteclick/rockthedocs-demo/README.md

 # rockthedocs-demo
-Sphinx build project for testing purposes for RTD
+Sphinx build project for testing purposes for Read the Docs practice.